Timoo20/Portfolio-Config/README.md

-- 👋 Hi, I’m @Tim Murkomen.
--  I’m interested in Software Development && Web Development.
--  I’m currently learning Java -Java EE.
--  I’m looking to collaborate on my areas of interest.
-Sure!
-Here's a sample README.md file that you can use for your profile repository on GitHub:
+##👋👋👋👋👋👋Hi, Welcome to My Profile Repo!
 ---

-#👋 Hi, Welcome to My Profile Repo!

 ## 👀 About Me

 I'm @Tim Murkomen, a passionate software developer with a strong focus on Java and JavaScript (Dojo Toolkit Library).
 I also have experience working with PostgreSQL as a database server.
 I am enthusiastic about software development and web development, always eager to learn and explore new technologies.
 [LeveragingTech]